The Perfect Roast Chicken, Gravy & Stock

 After 30 years of cooking our chicken, it is easy for us to forget that when you switch to a properly free-range, slow-grown chicken, the way you cook it needs to change too.
 Because Sutton Hoo Chickens are grown slowly, for 25% longer than standard free range, it results in a larger framed bird, as the extra time allows them to develop naturally - building stronger muscle structure, deeper flavour, and firmer texture - which means they cook slightly differently.
 So we’re sharing our tried-and-tested guide to roasting the perfect Sutton Hoo Chicken.
-You can watch the videos for these recipes over on our Instagram.
+You can watch the videos for these recipes too.

 Whether it’s for a celebration, a Sunday gathering, or a simple supper at home, you can’t beat a properly roasted chicken.
 Crisp skin, juicy meat, and a vegetable trivet underneath to catch every bit of flavour for a delicious gravy -it’s simple food, done properly.
+We have created a new timer to help with working out how long to cook your chicken for which you can find here.

-We discovered that the secret to the most delicious chicken gravy lies in the giblets (which are included in our chickens) so if you put them in with a simple vegetable and herb trivet- it creates amazing flavoursome gravy.
+The secret to the most delicious chicken gravy lies in the giblets (which are included in our chickens) so if you put them in with a simple vegetable and herb trivet- it creates amazing flavoursome gravy.
 You can read more about how to cook with giblets on our blog.

 The Perfect Roast Chicken